-|Automatic and manual alerts||Automatic alerts adapt to your app's normal patterns of telemetry and trigger when there's something outside the usual pattern.
+|Automatic and manual alerts||Automatic alerts adapt to your app's normal patterns of telemetry and are triggered when there's something outside the usual pattern.
 You can also set alerts on particular levels of custom or standard metrics.|

-|Visual Studio||See performance data in the code.
+|Visual Studio||View performance data in the code.
 Go to code from stack traces.|

 |Power BI||Integrate usage metrics with other business intelligence.|

 |REST API||Write code to run queries over your metrics and raw data.|

 |Continuous export||Bulk export of raw data to storage when it arrives.|